captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Boy, you just like your Momma, always wanna be interjecting shit.

 ---

 ## JUNIOR:
-...
-Moms did always have something to say, didn’t she?
+…Moms did always have something to say, didn’t she?

 ---

 ## POPS:
-Oh boy…….
-On our wedding night, she was nervous, right there in the bedroom there she was in her negligee chatting away about this and that and every little damn thing crossed her mind
+Oh boy…… On our wedding night, she was nervous, right there in the bedroom there she was in her negligee chatting away about this and that and every little damn thing crossed her mind

 ---

-till finally the sun started coming up through the window and I told her; “Delores, you sure do got a way with words --
+till finally the sun started coming up through the window and I told her; “Delores, you sure do got a way with words—

 ---

 but there are other forms of communication.”

 ---